-If poor health is the culprit behind most cancers, how do bacteria and viruses cause cancer?
+If most cancers are caused by poor health, how do bacteria and viruses cause cancer?
 Much like the other causes of cancer, bacteria and viruses can also have an effect on the cells in the body.

 There are three main ways by which an infection can potentially cause cancer:

 It is important to note that these illnesses do not automatically cause cancer if you get infected.
 However, it does increase your risk of acquiring cancer, so it is important to be mindful of any unusual symptoms you might experience after getting sick.